pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 ### Run Levels
 Linux can run in multiple modes set by the run level like the graphical mode.
 These are call run levels.
+Opration is setup by run level.
 Type the following to see the run level

 - RHEL example with GUI enabled
 ```
 $ runlevel
 N 5
 ```

-- Run levels include:
+Run levels include:
 	- Runlevel 5 is the graphical mode
 	- Runlevel 3 is the command line

-- During boot the init process checks the runlevel to make sure all systems start to run in the correct mode.
+During boot the init process checks the runlevel to make sure all systems start to run in the correct mode.
 In the Graphical mode, the graphics service are started and running

 In newer Linux distros systemd is used as the init process.
 Systemd runlevels are called systemd targets.
 Run level 3 and 5 are the most commonly used run target levels